grafana/tns/README.md

 $ rm -rf tanka
 ```

-## Troubleshooting
+## 3. Troubleshooting

-* Tempo 404's when trying to load traces
+* A. Tempo 404's when trying to load traces
     - This is likely because the jaeger agent is not running correctly.
 Check that all pods were successfully scheduled

+* B. `local-path-provisioner` pod from `kube-system` namespace crashing with error `User \"system:serviceaccount:kube-system:local-path-provisioner-service-account\" cannot get resource \"configmaps\" in API group \"\" in the namespace \"kube-system\""`
+    - The `local-path-provisioner` example manifest isn't creating the necessary rolebindings ([this issue is documented](https://github.com/rancher/local-path-provisioner/issues/211)).
+If you are just trying to test the project, you might consider just trying the `docker-compose` deployment instead.